-115.15(b) N/A This is WERDCC's initial PREA Audit.
+115.15(b) N/A WMCC is a male only facility.

-116.15(c) Policy IS20-1.3, "Searches," also states, "Staff members will document a cross gender strip search on the cross gender search form.
+116.15(c) Policy IS20-1.3, page 8 and 9, "Searches," also states, "Staff members will document a cross gender strip search on the cross gender search form.
 The shift supervisor will make all applicable notifications in accordance with standard operating procedures and forward the cross gender search form to the PREA site coordinator and include a copy to the use of force packet if applicable.
 The PREA site coordinator shall review the cross gender search form.
 If it is determined the search was conducted under non-exigent circumstances, it will be referred for review and action as deemed appropriate.
 The PREA site coordinator will maintain the cross gender search form and supporting documentation as deem appropriate."